-We need to make one clarification with regards to the second regression pertaining to changes in firm-specific attributes.
-Recall that we have a dataset for around 68,000 firms, and a good proportion of these do not have a long history of data for stable parameter estimation.
+We need to clarify further with regards to the second regression pertaining to changes in firm-specific attributes.
+Recall that we have a dataset for around 67,000 firms, and a good proportion of these do not have a long history of data for stable parameter estimation.
 Also, estimating the regression for each and every one of them might entail additional sampling errors which would be impounded into the final results.
 Even if we are only focusing on specific regions, the US has over 15,000 firms, while the Eurozone 12 is just shy of 12,000 firms and ASEAN 5 spills slightly over 6,000.
-To accommodate a large number of firms and for feasibility sake, we need some simplification and choose to conduct the stress testing regressions only for the mean of each firm-specific attribute, where the mean is taken across firms in each of ten industries.
-To deal with individuality, the mean is subtracted from the individual firm's attribute values to obtain many residual series.
-We then model each residual series as an AR(3) process and estimate it with the LASSO-OLS technique.
-The stress-testing regression model for the mean and the residual's AR(3) dynamic are jointly employed to obtain future simulated values for each firmspecific attribute under the specified macroeconomic scenario.
-The benefit comes from running the stress testing regressions only for 10 series of cross-sectional mean values for each of the firm-specific attributes.
+To accommodate a large number of firms and for feasibility sake, we need some simplification and choose to conduct the stress testing regressions only for the mean of each firm-specific attribute $(\overline{Y}{i,i,t})$, where the mean12 is taken across firms in each of ten industries.